Wicked (musical): Marketing and promotion

 The success of the Broadway production has led to the development of an auxiliary show for purposes of marketing and promotion titled Behind the Emerald Curtain.
 It was created by Sean McCourt—an original Broadway production cast member who played the Elphaba's father and understudied both the Wizard and Doctor Dillamond—and Anthony Galde, who was a long-running swing in the Broadway company from 2004 to 2012.
 The tour features a ninety-minute behind-the-scenes look at the props, masks, costumes and sets used in the show, and includes a question-and-answer session with the cast members.
 The tour also featured in the Los Angeles, San Francisco and Chicago sit-down productions, and were each run by different long-serving cast members of the show.
 The tour provides a behind-the-scenes look at what goes into putting on the show every day.
 Participants get a first-hand account of what it is like to be a part of the massive production that Wicked is.
 To create Elphaba's green skin, 40 pots of the commercially available MAC Chromacake landscape green make-up are used per year.
 It is water-based for easy removal.

 Legacy and anniversary tributes

 A Very Wicked Halloween (2018)

 To celebrate the 15th anniversary of the musical's premiere on Broadway, NBC aired a concert special, A Very Wicked Halloween: Celebrating 15 Years on Broadway, on October 29, 2018.
-Taped live from the Marquis Theatre in New York, the event was hosted by original stars Idina Menzel and Kristin Chenoweth and featured performances of the musical's songs by its current Broadway company, alongside Ariana Grande (who eventually portrayed Glinda in the films), Pentatonix, Adam Lambert, and Ledisi.
+Taped live from the Marquis Theatre in New York, the event was hosted by original stars Idina Menzel and Kristin Chenoweth, who also performed, and featured performances of the musical's songs by its current Broadway company, alongside Ariana Grande (who sings "The Wizard and I", though she portrayed Glinda in the films), Pentatonix, Adam Lambert, and Ledisi.